|

 Walt Wiltschek, District Executive Minister

-Bill Williams, Moderator-Elect
+Bill Williams, Moderator

 Andrea Garnett, Administrative Assistant